Hepatitis A – Serology

 Test Frequency and Turnaround Time (TAT)

-Turnaround time is up to 3 days from receipt by PHO’s laboratory.
+HAV serology testing is performed daily Monday to Friday at PHO’s laboratory.
+Turnaround time is up to 3 business days from receipt at PHO’s laboratory.

 Test Methods

-Specimens for HAV serology are tested using a chemiluminescent microparticle immunoassay (CMIA) for the qualitative detection of IgG antibodies and IgM antibodies to human hepatitis A virus.
+Specimens for HAV serology are tested using a chemiluminescent microparticle immunoassay (CMIA) for the qualitative detection of IgG and/or IgM antibodies.

 Algorithm

-All positive HAV IgM specimens are sent to the National Microbiology Laboratory for genotyping.
+All positive HAV IgM specimens are automatically sent to the National Microbiology Laboratory for RNA detection and genotyping.

 Interpretation